artn-dev/artn-dev/README.md

 ### About me

 &nbsp;I currently study Computer Science at the Federal University of Pernambuco\
-&nbsp;Currently learning frontend development\
+&nbsp;Currently learning frontend development and OpenCV\
 &nbsp;Interested in learning:
-   - Embedded Systems
+   - Graphics Programming
-   - Robotics Simulations
+   - Robotics
-   - Assembly Language
-   - Eletronics
+   - Augmented Reality

 &nbsp;Fun fact: I do a lot of stuff but rarely put it on github XD